thejh/linux/Documentation/security/self-protection.rst

 the page containing the victim object to the page allocator and then make it use the same page for a different slab cache, type confusion becomes possible again.
 Addressing the first case is therefore only worthwhile if cross-cache attacks are also addressed.
-AUTOSLAB uses a combination of probabilistic mitigations for this.
 SLAB_VIRTUAL addresses the second case deterministically by changing the way the slab allocator allocates memory.

 Preventing slab virtual address reuse